Llyn Idwal and Tryfan, Snowdonia

 For pure nostalgia, the sight of a steam locomotive chuffing through Snowdonia is pretty hard to beat.
-The Porthmadog Cob, the causeway over the mouth of the River Glaslyn, is just one of several vantage points you can enjoy in any season - even in the snow.
-Naturally, the views from inside the train are rather good, too.
+The Porthmadog Cob, the causeway over the mouth of the Afon Glaslyn, is just one of several vantage points you can enjoy in any season - even in the snow.
+Naturally, the views from inside the Ffestiniog Railway train are rather good, too.

-Whether you do it by train or under your own steam, there’s much to be gained from climbing Wales’ highest mountain – not least, the chance to enjoy our most memorable 360-degree views.
+Whether you do it by the Snowdon Mountain Railway or under your own steam, there’s much to be gained from climbing Wales’ highest mountain – not least, the chance to enjoy our most memorable 360-degree views.
 The ridges and lakes of Snowdonia National Park stretch out in every direction.
 If it’s clear, you can see all the way to Ireland.
 Take a look at our guide to walking up Snowdon for some inspiration.

 Llynnau Cregennen, Snowdonia

 Llynnau Cregennen is a photographer’s favourite.
 Under a brooding dawn sky, with autumn mist tumbling down from Cader Idris, it looks quite spectacular.
 But it’s just as delightful on a spring afternoon.
 Hikers know it as a stop on the Mawddach Way – an enjoyable, circular 31-mile route from Barmouth.

 Look north from the summit of Foel Fadian and the faraway peaks of Snowdonia dominate the horizon – dark in summer, snow-dusted in winter.
 Just below the walk to the top, near the road, is a stone toposcope dedicated to the Welsh journalist Wynford Vaughan-Thomas.
 He considered this view the best in Wales.
 Decide for yourself following this walk from the National Trails website.